dlewis27/SSRgenotyper/README.md

 **-m mismatch** The number of mismatch allowance for each flanking region.
 Insertions, deletions, and substitutions considered (default = 0)
 ## Example
 python3 SSRgenotyperV2.py myReferenceForSSRgenotyper.fasta samFiles.txt myOutput -F 20 -S 1

+## Output

+The basic output file is a tab delimited table with SSR names (and position) in rows and the names of the SAM files (individuals) as column names.
+The genotypic call in the table reflect the number of SSR units found for each individual SAM file (one Sam file per individual).
+For example, "9,9" means that the SSR unit was found 9 times.
+This is likely a homogenous allele.
+If this were to show "9,8" then reads supporting an allele with 9 SSR units were found as well as reads supporting 8 SSR units.
+This is a heterozygous allele.
+If the first number is "0" followed by a negative number, then no alleles were called.
+The negative number is the code for why no alleles were called.
+For example "0,-2" shows no alleles were called because no reads in the SAM file mapped to this marker.
+The following codes are:

+-1: No SSR was found in the reference sequence.\
+-2: No reads from the accession were mapped to this marker.\
+-3: More than 2 alleles were found so the marker in this SAM file.
+It is considered is ambiguous\
+-4: Not enough reads with the target SSR were found to support calling an allele.
+The minimum number of supporting reads is determined by option -S

+Three files are generated.
+The .ssr file has the tab-delimited table and the .ssrstat shows the genotyping statistics.
+The genepop file ends in .pop